Cape Coral Retirement - Come to our beautiful city, one of the top 25 places in the United States for retirement!

 If you're ready to take the next step, you may want to move into a Continuing Care Retirement Community (CCRC), where you would move into an apartment and then as needed, into nursing care facilities on the property.

-Our Cape Coral retirement community is Gulf Coast Village, located at 1333 Santa Barbara Blvd, and tucked into a lovely glen of trees.
+One Cape Coral retirement community is Gulf Coast Village, located at 1333 Santa Barbara Blvd, and tucked into a lovely glen of trees.

-It's a small, close-knit community, and convenient if you have family that live in the Cape.
+Gulf Coast Village is a small, close-knit community, and convenient if you have family that live in the Cape.

 Residents live in apartments in a building complex where they can get to whatever they need without having to go outside ...... such as salon, grocery store, activity rooms, medical offices, assisted living, and skilled care.